VishalBorase1/Weather-App/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-This is my portfolio project which I demonstrates with my abilities in building a completely responsive front-end project Website name as “Weather App” using Rapid Api Client Live Server and its Online Websites And With My programming Skills such as HTML5, CSS3, Bootstrap, JavaScript.
+This is a front-end web development project that demonstrates my skills in HTML5, CSS3, Bootstrap, and JavaScript.
+The Weather App allows users to search for weather information for any location using the Rapid API service.
+The project also utilizes Live Server to deploy the app for public use.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 Clone this repository or download the ZIP file